Register to Participate

 - Sri Lanka

-- The focus of this topic is comparison, why are some countries experiencing this pandemic so differently than others?
+- The focus of this data visualization topic is comparison, why are some countries experiencing this pandemic so differently than others?

 - Have the responses to the pandemic been different between or within these five countries?
 How?
 What were the results of these responses?